NannyML/nannyml/docs/tutorials/detecting_data_drift/drift_detection_for_model_targets.rst

 +-------+------------------------+----------------+-----------------------+------------------------------+--------------------+-----------+----------+--------------+--------------------+---------------------+----------------+-------------+----------+

 Now that the data is in place we'll create a new :class:`~nannyml.drift.target.target_distribution.calculator.TargetDistributionCalculator` and *fit* it to the reference data using the :meth:`~nannyml.drift.target.target_distribution.calculator.TargetDistributionCalculator.fit` method.
+The data in the reference partition represent an accepted target distribution against which we will compare subsequent data.

 .. code-block:: python